Home | Frequently Asked Questions

 Please fill out the casual patient form here.

 We will contact you to book a physical 20-minute appointment.

 What are the costs and what does it include?

 Minor surgery: €91,68

-Available payment methods: iDeal or Creditcard (on mobile via a QR code), or cash.
+Available payment methods: iDeal or Creditcard (via bank transfer or payment link).

 Any referrals, prescriptions, and point-of-care testing (urine strips, CRP, glucose) are included.

 Not included: Medication from the pharmacy, lab tests, or anything else outside of our practice.